anindyalkwr/rtm-usecase/README.md

 - Industrial machines are equipped with **multiple sensors** monitoring operational conditions.
 - Each sensor **sends real-time data** to Kafka.
-- Flink **detects anomalies** such as sudden temperature spikes.
+- Consumers **detects anomalies** such as sudden temperature spikes.
 - Alerts are triggered in **Grafana** if any metric exceeds a safe threshold.
 - Engineers receive alerts and can take **preventive action** before machine failure occurs.

----

 ## Future Enhancements and Recommendations

 - **Backup Storage (Low Priority):**
   Explore integrating backup storage solutions to provide additional data redundancy and long-term archival.

-- **Event-Driven Database Housekeeping (High Priority):**
-  Implement trigger functions on ClickHouse to perform routine database housekeeping.
-For example, every 24 hours, merge daily records into a summarized row in a dedicated table to optimize memory usage.

-- **Enhanced Flink Processing:**
-  - **ML Model Integration (Low Priority):**
-    Load pre-trained ML models directly within the Flink job to streamline real-time anomaly detection.
-  - **Advanced Data Transformations (Medium Priority):**
-    Incorporate additional transformation steps (e.g., windowing, aggregation) to leverage batch inserts more effectively and enhance the processing efficiency.

-- **Automated Self-Healing Pipelines:**
+- **Automated Self-Healing Pipelines (High Priority):**
   Future work could include developing automated mechanisms to detect and remediate sensor faults, further increasing system resilience.

-- **More Advanced Predictive Maintenance Models:**
-  Continue refining and training predictive maintenance models to improve early fault detection and operational efficiency.

----
+- **Predictive Scaling (High Priority):**
+  Implementing intelligent auto-scaling mechanisms for consumers based on predictive analytics.

 ## Conclusion

 This architecture provides a **highly scalable, fault-tolerant, and real-time monitoring system** for industrial manufacturing.
-By leveraging Kafka, Flink, ClickHouse, and Grafana, industries can **prevent equipment failures, reduce downtime, and optimize performance**.
+By leveraging Kafka, KEDA Consumer, ClickHouse, and Grafana, industries can **prevent equipment failures, reduce downtime, and optimize performance**.
 The implemented solutions—such as the use of a custom Log SDK for dual logging and a streamlined pipeline from Kafka to ClickHouse to Grafana—combined with the proposed recommendations, lay a strong foundation for future enhancements in industrial monitoring systems.